 Theoretical framework is the most important thing that should be focused once we want to determine the objective research.
-As aforementioned, the four exogenous construct are pointing outwards to one endogenous construct.
-Repeatedly, all of these construct established by previous literature review, in particular, the study is aimed at determine the youth perception towards volunteerism program.
+As aforementioned, the four exogenous construct are pointing outwards to one endogenous constructnamely Motivation.
+According to Afthanorhan, Nazim, & Ahmad (2014), exogenous construct namely Benefit, Barrier, Challenge and Government support related on Motivation.
+Therefore, this study was implemented using three approaches.
+Repeatedly, all of these construct established by previous literature review, in particular, the study is aimed atdetermining the youth perception towards volunteerism program.
 The Figure 1 shows the theoretical framework as follows: